 Elon Musk also revealed that Starlink’s network protocol “will be simpler than IPv6 and have tiny packet overhead”.
 Additionally, the network will provide “end-to-end encryption encoded at firmware level“.

 The development and production of Starlink satellites takes place in Redmond, Washington, and SpaceX is not currently planning to move production elsewhere.
 The production of the first 60 satellites took a couple of months, but due to the total number of satellites required to finish the constellation, the production rate can be expected to accelerate over time.

 They are the world’s first operational satellites equipped with ion engines that use krypton gas.
 Krypton is less efficient than the more traditional xenon, so bigger tanks are needed, but krypton is 10 times cheaper.
 The engines have a specific impulse of about 1500 seconds and will be used to move the satellites to their target orbit, then maintain it and eventually deorbit.

 Satellites can track their position using GPS and a SpaceX-developed star tracker system.
 That enables the satellites to steer its antennas more precisely and also automatically avoid orbital debris and other satellites.
 Information about these objects from NORAD’s database is uploaded to the satellites.

-Each of the 60 satellites launched during the Starlink-1 mission has a mass of 227 kg, according to SpaceX.
+Each of the 60 satellites launched during the Starlink-1 mission had a mass of 227 kg, according to SpaceX.
 However, this is the first generation of satellites and the design is constantly changing, so the mass on the following Starlink v1-1 mission increased to 260 kg.

 The satellites have a very flat design so that SpaceX can fit as many of them as possible inside the rocket’s fairing.
 Each satellite is equipped with a single folding solar panel made of standardized cells.